Memory paging: Windows 3.x and Windows 9x

 Paging has been a feature of Microsoft Windows since Windows 3.0 in 1990.
 Windows 3.x creates a hidden file named 386SPART.PAR or WIN386.SWP for use as a swap file.
 It is generally found in the root directory, but it may appear elsewhere (typically in the WINDOWS directory).
 Its size depends on how much swap space the system has (a setting selected by the user under Control Panel → Enhanced under "Virtual Memory").
 If the user moves or deletes this file, a blue screen will appear the next time Windows is started, with the error message "The permanent swap file is corrupt".
 The user will be prompted to choose whether or not to delete the file (even if it does not exist).

 Windows 95, Windows 98 and Windows Me use a similar file, and the settings for it are located under Control Panel → System → Performance tab → Virtual Memory.
 Windows automatically sets the size of the page file to start at 1.5× the size of physical memory, and expand up to 3× physical memory if necessary.
 If a user runs memory-intensive applications on a system with low physical memory, it is preferable to manually set these sizes to a value higher than default.

 Windows NT

 The file used for paging in the Windows NT family is pagefile.sys.
 The default location of the page file is in the root directory of the partition where Windows is installed.
 Windows can be configured to use free space on any available drives for page files.
-It is required, however, for the boot partition (i.e., the drive containing the Windows directory) to have a page file on it if the system is configured to write either kernel or full memory dumps after a Blue Screen of Death.
+It is required, however, prior to Windows Vista and Windows Server 2008 for the boot partition (i.e., the drive containing the Windows directory) to have a page file on it if the system is configured to write either kernel or full memory dumps after a Blue Screen of Death.
 Windows uses the paging file as temporary storage for the memory dump.
 When the system is rebooted, Windows copies the memory dump from the page file to a separate file and frees the space that was used in the page file.